Search

 Sharing

-Securely create, share and manage records and folders with existing Keeper users such as family, friends and colleagues.
+Securely create, share and manage records and folders with other Keeper users such as friends, family, friends and colleagues.

 Share a Record

-Open the Keeper record and tap Share > Share with User.
-Enter the user's email address, then use the toggle switches to select permissions (Can Edit, Can Share and Make Owner).
+Open the record you would like to share and tap Share > Share with User.
+Enter the user's email address, then use the toggle switches to select permissions (Can Edit, Can Share, Make Owner) then tap Save.

-Keeper "One-Time Share" provides time-limited secure sharing of a record to anyone without having to create a Keeper account.
+Keeper "One-Time Share" provides time-limited secure sharing of a record to anyone even if they don't have a Keeper account.
 To learn more about One-Time Share, click here.

 Share a Folder